colloqi/piSignage/README.md

 ##Basic Setup

-To use pisignage, [download](http://www.pisignage.com/platform_releases/pisignagepro.img.zip) the pisignagepro platform image from pisignage.com
+To use pisignage, [download](http://www.pisignage.com/platform_releases/pisignagepro.img.zip) the pisignagepro platform image from pisignage.com and boot your pi.
+Register your player-id on www.pisignage.com.
+Start your free trial now!
+Get in touch with us at pisignage@ariemtech.com, if you need anyassistance.

 ```
 $ wget http://www.pisignage.com/platform_releases/pisignagepro.img.zip